justanyone2023/outdated_components_analysis/README.md

 ## Citation
 If you use the code or data from this repository in your research, please cite our paper:

 (2023).
-Examining the Impact of Outdated Third-Party Components on Software Supply Chains: An In-depth Study in the NPM Ecosystem.
+Uncover the Impact of Outdated Third-Party Components on Software Supply Chains: An In-depth Study in the NPM Ecosystem.
 In: Conference/ Journal.
 DOI: [DOI]